Moral story for kids: A story on faith

 Jatila understood that Madhusudan dada was none other than Lord Vishnu himself.

-Source of the story: Tales & Parables of Sri Ramkrishna
+Source of the moral story for kids : Tales & Parables of Sri Ramkrishna